ataraxao/drex/Introduction.md

 **Design note:** the CWA is drafted to be governance-only and event-driven, narrowing the dispute surface to the account and the formula.

 ### Disincentivizing the Early Exit
 While either party *can* trigger the unwind, the math disincentivizes it.
-By mathematically auditing the outcomes, a critical failsafe emerges: after a certain period (e.g., Year 6), the compounded annual unrealized capital growth from this carry trade will far exceed the financial benefits calculated from theoretical state-mandated child support payments.
+By mathematically auditing the outcomes, a critical failsafe emerges: after a certain period (e.g., Year 6), the compounded annual unrealized capital growth from this carry trade can exceed the financial benefits calculated from theoretical state-mandated child support payments.
 The CWA quantitatively incentivizes a cooperative relationship for the rational economic actor, rather than incentivizing liquidating the relationship in family court for financial reasons.

 ---